 Have you ever been booed?
-Wouldn’t you like a fun package of goodies left anonymously at your front steps around Halloween?
+Wouldn’t you like a fun package of goodies and Halloween treats left anonymously at your front step in the month of October?

 Getting booed is a wonderful way to foster a little unity and kindness in your neighborhood, friend groups or among family members.

 This post may contain affiliate links.

-The concept is simple, you surprise 2 neighbors with a bunch of goodies, like homemade treats, little candy boxes, or a couple of small toys; and they in turn are encouraged to surprise 2 more neighbors.
+The concept is simple.
+You surprise two individuals or families with a bunch of goodies, like homemade treats, little candy boxes, or a couple of small toys; and they in turn are encouraged to surprise two more households or individuals.

-It’s also a nice gesture for those families who choose not to trick or treat on Halloween or those friends and neighbors who no longer have kids living with them.
+It is an especially nice gesture for those families who choose not to trick or treat on Halloween or for those friends and neighbors who no longer have kids living with them.
 This could easily become a fun Halloween tradition.

 So how do you start?

-The package should be simple and fairly inexpensive.
+The boo gifts should be simple and fairly inexpensive.
 You will likely be able to find most of the stuff you need at a Dollar Tree.
 Hobby Lobby might have some fun little items to add as well.
 Here are some ideas of what to put in your basket:

 - Baked goods (You can come by my place and leave fresh baked cookies anytime!
 Lemon poppyseed are the best!)